HL7/cqf-recommendations/input/pagecontent/documentation-approach-09-methods-of-implementation.md

 Following this pattern for a positive recommendation (i.e. a recommendation _to_ perform some activity), we can state the applicability logic generally as:

-_If the activity has not performed (nor documented as not having been performed), and is not proposed, planned, or ordered, then propose the activity_
+_If the activity has not been performed (nor documented as not having been performed), and is not proposed, planned, or ordered, then propose the activity_

 And similarly, for a negative recommendation (i.e. a recommendation _not to_ perform some activity), we can state the applicability logic generally as:

-_If the activity is proposed, planned, ordered, or in-progress (and not documented as not having been performed), and there is no proposal (planned or rejected) to stop or not to perform the activity, the propose stopping and/or not performing the activity_
+_If the activity is proposed, planned, ordered, or in-progress (and not documented as not having been performed), and there is no proposal (planned or rejected) to stop or not to perform the activity, then propose stopping and/or not performing the activity_

+The [Activity Flow](activityflow.html) topic provides a detailed description of the above process, including how each activity is realized in each FHIR resource.

 #### PlanDefinition Processing Semantics